neverholiday/conda-mirror-config-generator/README.md

 # conda-mirror-config-generator
-From conda-mirror that support only an architecture, not including noarch
+From conda-mirror that support only an architecture, not including noarch.
+So sad.